aiyman14/real-estate-deal-pipeline/README.md

 ### "ANTHROPIC_API_KEY not set"
 You need to set your API key.
 Run the `set ANTHROPIC_API_KEY=YOUR-KEY` command again.

+### "The system cannot find the path specified"
+The folder path is wrong.
+See "HOW TO FIND YOUR EXACT PATH" below.

 ### "File not found" or "Not a directory"
 The path is wrong.
 Double-check your folder path by: